LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.2/index.en.md

 ![Python output](figures/6-2-2-1.png)

-Then we fetch the GPS geolocation coordinates of each sensor in the data file.
-Since the GPS coordinates of these sensors will not change, we average each sensor's longitude and latitude data in the data file as the geographic coordinates of the sensor.
+2. Next, we look for the GPS coordinates of each sensor in the file.
+Since these sensors don't move, we calculate the average longitude and latitude for each one.
+This gives us a fixed geographical location for each sensor.
 ```python
 dfId = DF[["device_id","lon","lat"]].groupby("device_id").mean().reset_index()
 print(dfId.head())